chenkang455/Spike-Zoo/README.md

 ### Usage Overview
 This repository offers three usages:

-* Quantitatively measure the performance metrics of various methods on both the REDS and real-world spike datasets.
+* Quantitatively measure the performance metrics of various methods on the  datasets.

 * Quantitatively measure the parameter sizes, FLOPS, and latency of various methods.